tanzhu91/Youtube_trending_pipeline/README.md

 ![Architecture Exercises(1)](https://github.com/user-attachments/assets/f67d3577-20d2-4ce4-a44d-aaa07dbfd6d0)

-Dbt is used to create the different tables with sql queries and schema specifications.
+Dbt is used to create the different stages of the tables with sql queries and schema specifications.

 <img width="961" height="947" alt="image" src="https://github.com/user-attachments/assets/d85ca339-1650-40a6-bb72-547b349805a1" />